steptz/website/content/en/home/about.md

 weight: 8
 ---

 Hi!
 My name is Zachary Stept.
-I am a Computational and Data Science major in my last semester at George Mason University in Fairfax, Virginia.
-I am also a CDS STAR (Teaching Assistant) for CDS 101 which introduces students to data analysis and data science through the use of R, as well as CDS 201 which introduces students to computational social science through the use of NetLogo.
-I have been assisting students with CDS 101 for six semesters and have been assisting students with CDS 201 for one semester.
+I am a recent graduate of George Mason University in Farifax, Virgina where I earned a Bachelors of Science in Computational and Data Science.
+I was a CDS STAR (Teaching Assistant) for CDS 101 which introduces students to data analysis and data science through the use of R for six semeseters, as well as CDS 201 which introduces students to computational social science through the use of NetLogo for one semester.

-I am currently seeking information for full-time employment once I graduate from George Mason University in May 2023.
+I am currently seeking information for full-time employment or more connections.
 My professional contact information can be found below in the Contact section and my resume can be found by using the Resume tab above.

 ### Programming Languages